alexdevero/alex-devero-blog/blog-archives/archive-18/30-12-18--getting-started-with-php-the-easy-way-pt3.md

 ?>
 ```

-## Epilogue: Getting started with PHP - The Easy Way Pt3
+## Epilogue: Getting Started with PHP the Easy Way Pt3

 Congratulations!
 You've just completed another part of this mini series about PHP.
 Today, you've learned a lot about how to work with functions and classes.
 Knowing this will help you write more complex and advanced PHP code and work on more complex projects.
 This makes your learning path to learn PHP almost complete.
 There are only a couple more topics you need to know about.